 - Partner awards at the lowest levels are usually a good deal

-This means if you want to fly Delta domestically, be prepared to get ~1 cent of value per Delta mile and for international awards, you’ll usually do better flying a partner airline (or at least adding a non-Delta segment to the award), but nothing is set in stone.
+This means if you want to fly Delta domestically, you get ~1 cent of value per Delta mile and for international awards, you’ll usually do better flying a partner airline (or at least adding a non-Delta segment to the award), but nothing is set in stone.

 I recommend running test searches spread out over a few months, and using the 5-week calendar view, to check the average lowest prices for a given route.
 That requires having a travel goal in mind before you start saving your miles.

-For example, I ran searches from Memphis to Maui round-trip in coach across a span from June to January to get a sense of the pricing.
-Based on this, I know I’ll pay between 63,500 and 70,000 Delta miles – for the most part.
+For example, I ran searches from Memphis to Maui round-trip in coach across a span from January to April 2020, to get a sense of the pricing.
+Based on this, I know I’ll pay anywhere from 28,500 and 90,000 Delta miles.
 If I wanted to travel several months from now and book an award in a month or two, I still have to remember the price could be higher or lower when I’m ready to book.

-It’s not ideal, but having a ball-park number in mind is the best way to go, especially for domestic awards.
+It’s not ideal, but having a ballpark number in mind is the best strategy, especially for domestic awards.
 If you want to travel abroad, find the lowest partner award price and aim to save that amount.

-In the absence of an award chart, Delta flyers have to make their best guesstimate for how many miles are required for an award ticket on Delta flights – but have ways to figure out the best price for a seat with Delta’s airline partners.
+In the absence of an award chart, Delta flyers have to make their best guesstimate for how many miles are required for an award ticket on Delta flights and they have ways to figure out the best price for a seat with Delta’s airline partners.

 It’s easy to run searches on Delta’s website and international partner awards still represent huge value and savings with Delta miles.
 Even adding a partner segment to your award can drop the price, but not always, as there are plenty of anomalies.

-Ultimately, the best approach to Delta miles is to have a goal first, then collect the miles you need – not the other way around.
-With some searching, there are still values to unlock, though they’re fewer and further between as Delta marches toward revenue-based rewards where your miles are worth 1 cent each.
+Ultimately, the best approach to Delta miles is to set a goal, then collect the miles you need – not the other way around.
+With some searching, there are still values to unlock, though they’re becoming harder to find a solution Delta marches toward revenue-based rewards where your miles are worth 1 cent each.
 Until then, do your best and keep poking around until you find what you’re looking for.

 For the latest tips and tricks on traveling big without spending a fortune, please subscribe to the Million Mile Secrets daily email newsletter.